|

 The defensive tackle of the

-Chicago Bears missed the running back as he ran by.
+Chicago Bears missed the running back as he ran by him.